Service Level Management and SLAs

-These allow different issue and request situations to be dealt with based on different resolution targets, and thus different levels of urgency and attention.
+Deal with issues and requests based on different resolution targets, thus different levels of urgency and attention.
 IT teams can define targeted time limits as broadly or as precisely as they need, with different targets for different phases of incident resolution or service request delivery.

-With InvGate Service Desk’s SLA visual indicator, agents are always aware of the agreed response time for any given issue or request and can thus easily prioritize their workload in line with agreed SLAs.
-Focusing their time and effort where it’s needed most to ensure that the most critical of issues are dealt with first while still achieving SLA targets across all issues and service requests.
+Help agents to focus their time and effort where it’s needed most by providing a visual indicator of the agreed SLA response time, ensuring the most critical issues are dealt with first while still achieving SLA targets across all issues and service requests.

 Prioritize based on impact and urgency, plus agreed service level targets, supporting your IT team in closely tracking tickets through to resolution.
-With this helping both individuals and the team as a whole to meet or exceed your agreed performance levels.
 Different service levels can apply to both incidents and service requests, for different issue or request types, and for different locations, teams, or roles.

 Available as an on-premise or SaaS solution, Service Level Management and SLAs will help your company to improve its IT support, IT help desk, or IT service operations through the focusing of attention on the things that matter most (at any point in time).
 Thanks to workflow, automation, and alerting, your IT team will be able to improve their operations and service delivery across a number of areas: